Amy Dirks on Strategies to Keep You On Track During the Holidays

 1).
 Start the day with a Healthy Breakfast.
 Don’t try to “save up” your calories for later as this usually leads to over-eating.

 2).
 If you are going somewhere else, bring a Healthy Food item with you.
-A bright green spinach salad with cranberries, pumpkin seeds, and goat cheese is easy, festive, and good for you.
-And a great example of healthy holiday eating with style!
+While most family celebrations will be small this year, if you do travel, here is a great way to keep athletic-healthy.
+Bring a bright green spinach salad with cranberries, pumpkin seeds, and goat cheese is easy, festive, and good for you.
+And, it is a great example of healthy holiday eating with style!

 3).
 Start with the Healthy items FIRST.
 Choose the soup and/or salad with some turkey before you go for the carb-heavy foods such as mashed potatoes, dressing, rolls, and corn.